Home page Site search Site

 - Why do so many missionaries leave when the nationals take over the work?

-leadership spawns other changes on the district.
-It's tough for a strong leader to step aside and
+the district.
+It's tough for a strong leader to step aside and watch someone else doing his job, and

-watch someone else doing his job, and it's tough, too, for a new leader to step in and feel free to
+it's tough, too, for a new leader to step in and feel free to

-missionary superintendent to transfer to another field.
+outgoing missionary leader to transfer to another field.

 - Is the Church of the Nazarene really an international church or is it an American one